 It is straightforward to show that the conservation laws and H-theorem similar to Proposition \ref{prop:kernel_condition} hold for model \eqref{eq:collision_symplectic_bounded} in the bounded domain $\Omega$.

-In this work, we focus on the fast approximation of the generalized collision operator and follow the essential idea of Refs. \cite{degond1994entropy, buet1999numerical} to construct the semi-discrete structure-preserving scheme based on the finite-difference method.
-For simplicity, we consider a cubic domain and the distribution function is approximated by a piecewise constant function on an equal-space grid mesh at $\bm{v}_{\bm{i}}=(i_{1}h, i_{2}h, i_{3}h)$ with mesh size $h$ and $\bm{i}=(i_{1}, i_{2}, i_{3}) \in \mathbb{Z}^{3}$.
-Denote $f_{\bm{i}}(t)$ as the approximated discrete probability at velocity $\bm{v}_{\bm{i}}$ and time $t$.
+In this work, we focus on the fast approximation of the generalized collision operator and follow the essential idea of Refs. \cite{degond1994entropy, buet1999numerical} to construct the semi-discrete structure-preserving scheme based on the finite-difference method. \tcb{Other approaches such as the spectral method can also be straightforwardly integrated into the present spectral splitting strategy for numerical simulations of Eq. \eqref{eq:I1}.} For simplicity, we consider a cubic domain and the distribution function is approximated by a piecewise constant function on an equal-space grid mesh at $\boldsymbol{v}_{\boldsymbol{i}}=(i_{1}h, i_{2}h, i_{3}h)$ with mesh size $h$ and $\boldsymbol{i}=(i_{1}, i_{2}, i_{3}) \in \mathbb{Z}^{3}$.
+Denote $f_{\boldsymbol{i}}(t)$ as the approximated discrete probability at velocity $\boldsymbol{v}_{\boldsymbol{i}}$ and time $t$.
 The evolution of the PDF is formulated as

-where $\bm{p}_{\bm{i}}$ is the probability flux at $\bm{v}_{\bm{i}}$, and $\mathrm{D}^{-}$ and $\mathrm{D}^{+}$ are dual discrete gradient and divergence operators of central difference discretization defined by
+where $\boldsymbol{p}_{\boldsymbol{i}}$ is the probability flux at $\boldsymbol{v}_{\boldsymbol{i}}$, and $\mathrm{D}^{-}$ and $\mathrm{D}^{+}$ are dual discrete gradient and divergence operators of central difference discretization defined by

-where $k=1,2,3$ and $\bm{e}_{k}$ is the unit vector in the $k$-th dimension.
+where $k=1,2,3$ and $\boldsymbol{e}_{k}$ is the unit vector in the $k$-th dimension.
 In all numerical examples in this paper, we use the above central difference scheme for simulation.

 \begin{proposition} The numerical semi-discretization scheme defined above satisfies the conservation law of mass, momentum, and kinetic energy, and the H-theorem in the discrete sense. \end{proposition}